LLNL/camp/docs/sphinx/user_guide/feature/tuple.rst

 Introduction
 ------------

-A Tuple is a fixed-size collection of heterogeneous values.
+A tuple is a fixed-size collection of heterogeneous values (i.e., it may contain different types of values).
 Camp includes a ``tuple`` structure that closely mimics the one present in the C++ Standard Template Library (STL), with the added benefit of working on GPUs.

 Camp has two tuple implementations, ``tuple`` and ``tagged_tuple``. ``tuple`` is the base